fsbraun/djangocms-form-builder/docs/source/forms.rst

    know them from ``ModelAdmin``.
 See `Django documentation
    <https://docs.djangoproject.com/en/dev/ref/contrib/admin/#django.contrib.admin.ModelAdmin.fieldsets>`_.
    This may be the most convenient way of building not-too-complex forms.
-   **djangocms-frontend** uses the grid system to generate the form layout.
+   **djangocms-form-builder** uses the grid system to generate the form layout.

 3. **Using the third party package** `django-crispy-forms <https://github.com/django-crispy-forms/django-crispy-forms>`_:
    If installed and the form has a property ``helper`` the form is automatically